prakritidev/prakritidev.github.io/content/FinanceKernal/Trading System - Low Level System Design (Data scrapper).md

 - **Easy Data Retrieval**: You can easily query or load data by specifying the stock symbol and date range.

 ---
+- [x] This pipeline is Build and ready on production.